MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 In the redeemer we will pass the desired action for our validator to process, depending on this we will have to evaluate multiple conditions.

 #### Create: Mint ID and OTC tokens, locks funds and ID with correct Script Datum, sends out the OTC token.
+* Redeemer must include the "Create" action, assetName Value pair, OTC token name
 * Will read Reference UTXO with the Protocol Datum to obtain required info such as $MAYZ required as deposit
-* Redeemer will include assetName and value Pair
-* OTC Token amount must be +1
+* OTC Token amount must be 1
-* ID Token amount must be +1
+* ID Token amount must be 1
-* MAYZ included in inputs must match the protocol
+* $MAYZ included in inputs must match the protocol datum
-* Locked tokens assetName + value Pair must match redeemer and Datum
+* Locked tokens assetName + value Pair must match redeemer and ID token Datum
-* Locked tokens, $MAYZ and ID token must be sent to the validator
+* Locked tokens, $MAYZ, ID token and minADA must be sent to the validator
 * OTC token must be sent to TX signer ???
 (Perhaps it's a good idea to check this to avoid scam sites using our contract maliciously?)

 #### Close:  Burning of the OTC and ID tokens.
 Unlocks MAYZ deposit
+* Redeemer must include the "Close" action.
 * Identify input by locating the ID token
 * Validate the correct amount of minADA, OTC token, deposited MAYZ and ID token are included in the inputs
 * Insures the ID and OTC tokens are burned in the TX
-* Validates that the TX signer is the token creator, by matching the ID datum.
+* Validates that the TX signer is the token creator, by matching the ID token Datum.
 * minADA and the deposited $MAYZ are sent back to the creator

 #### Claim:  Claiming if the OTC token for the locked FTs.
+* Redeemer must include the "Claim" action
 * Identify input by locating the ID token
 * Output datum must match the ID datum
 * Validate the correct amount of minADA, OTC token, locked tokens, deposited MAYZ and ID token are included in the inputs
-* OTC, $MAYZ, minADA and ID tokens are sent to the validator
+* OTC, $MAYZ, minADA and ID token are sent to the validator
 * Locked tokens must be sent to TX signer ???
 (Perhaps it's a good idea to check this to avoid scam sites using our contract maliciously?)